The International Swingers at the Lexington

 The show was great fun and the band were all clearly very comfortable on stage as you’d expect, thoroughly enjoying the night.
 They didn’t hold back from demonstrating their considerable skills, keeping up a good back and forth with the crowd and one other.
 It remains to be seen whether they are in danger of becoming a glorified cover band, but it would be a real waste if they were treated as such because none of them have slowed down.

-For further information about The International Swingers and future events visit here.
+For further information and future events visit The International Swingers’ website here.